Hsy-Intel/linux_binary_cache/README.md

 `vmlinuz-5.15.0-105` is compiled from Linux 5.15.105 source code with default settings, except for enabling the Ext2 file system and disabling `SYSTEM_REVOCATION_KEYS` and `SYSTEM_TRUSTED_KEYS`.
 The kernel already includes VirtIO drivers such as `Virtio-Net` and `Virtio-Block`.

+`vmlinuz-6.16.0` is compiled from Linux 6.16.0 source code with TDX host settings enabled and Ext2 file system enabled, all other configurations are default.